benwills/proposal-warc-to-zstandard/README.md

 	* Setting a larger ```--maxdict``` size also helps.

 2) Compression levels
-	* The higher the compression level, more exponentially longer it takes to compress.
-Training times and final sizes for various levels using a different dictionary than I've referenced above.
+	* The higher the compression level, the longer it takes to compress.
+Note that the training times and final sizes for various levels in the table below use a different dictionary than I've referenced above.
-	* For reference, the Gzipped file was 949,865,238 bytes:
+	* For comparison, the Gzipped file was 949,865,238 bytes:

 Compression Level | Compression Time | Compressed Size
 ------------|-------------------|--------------